oracle-livelabs/database-maa/recovery-service/config-rcv/config-rcv.md

-# Real-time Oracle Database protection with Autonomous Recovery Service
+# Register a Recovery Service Subnet and create a policy

 ## Introduction